apeguero24/NYTBestseller/README.md

 # NYTBestseller

-NYT Bestseller app that connects to the NYT API and uses Google API to fetch covers
+NYT Bestseller app that connects to the NYT API and uses Google API to fetch covers.
+If maximum quota for Google API fetches is reached, then covers won't be displayed.

 ## Table of Contents